This article may contain compensated links. See our full disclosure here

 Wonderful Copenhagen is a relaxed and friendly city that is easy to explore on foot.
 But you really should hire a bike and do a tour of the city on Denmark’s favorite mode of transport.
 We did it and you can cover all the major sites easily in a day, stopping to take in the views and atmosphere of the beautiful Danish capital.

 But if biking is not your thing, start at the Little Mermaid and stroll along the waterfront to Amalienborg Palace to see the changing of the guard.

-Next, visit Copenhagen’s pretty harbour Nyhavn and catch a boat tour around the city’s canals before crossing the pedestrian bridge to Papirøen and the Copenhagen Street Food market.
+Next, visit Copenhagen’s pretty harbor Nyhavn and catch a boat tour around the city’s canals before crossing the pedestrian bridge to Papirøen and the Copenhagen Street Food market.

-After lunch take a walk through bohemian Christiania, a unique Copenhagen neighbourhood surrounding a pretty lake.
+After lunch take a walk through bohemian Christiania, a unique Copenhagen neighborhood surrounding a pretty lake.

 Recommended hotels in Copenhagen

 Day 10 – Copenhagen | Rosenborg Castle | Nørrebro

 On your second day in Copenhagen take a visit to Rosenborg Castle, one of the prettiest castles in the world in my humble opinion.
 Set in the glorious Kongens Have or King’s Gardens the castle was the summer house of the Danish Royal Family and is home to the Danish Crown Jewels.